magrathealabs/playbook/README.md

 Most of our practices were detailed by Kent Beck in the *Extreme Programming Explained: Embrace Change* and in Uncle Bob's *Clean Code*.
 We have tried their practices and found that using most of them improves the quality of our work.

-Best practices:
+**Stories**
+We believe it's a matter of good documenting to register all steps of the way when making software.
+A good documentation allows software to be easily maintainable by other and even by ourselves when we deal with code that was made some time ago.
+But to have a good documentation doesn't mean we will write long comments at the side of each line of code.
+And it doesn't mean we will have long messages in the commits explaining each little change that was made to the software.
+Therefore the documenting must be done at a right amount and in an organized manner.

+**Pivotal Tracker (PT)**
+This space is used to specify features and bugs (including all steps to reproduce them), and another discussion that must happen before coding.

+**Coding**
+All code must be understandable.
+That's a clean code principle in which we believe.
+We avoid commentaries in all cases, except when they are extremely necessary.

+**Commits**
+The commits messages should point out objectively what changes were made to the code using preferably bullet points.
+The messages should be clear and concise so that other programmers can look it up easily.
+More good practices about commit messages can be found at [tpope's blog](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

+**Pull Requests**
+This space allows a bit more discussion between the developers and should include a link to the commits bullet points (the commit number).

+**WorkFlow:**
+* Take a task from pivotal tracker
+* Start a new git branch, each task should have it's own feature branch following a consistent name convention:
+   * `feature/` for features
+   * `fix/` for bug fixes
+   * `refactor/` for improvements/refactor
+   * `chore/` for random tasks
+* Start coding!
+* Commit changes when you finished
+* Make a Pull Request (PR)
+   * Prefer creating small PRs (changing ~500 LOC at most).
+* Clean up (erase created branches)

+At this point, pivotal tracker automatically changes the status of the task to an Accept/Reject instance that must be discussed with the client.
+After this stage, if the task is accepted we have a new code implementation.
+Otherwise, the task goes back to a start status with a description of why the task was rejected in the first place.

+**Best practices**

 * All code should be written in English.

-Git:

-* Each task should have its own feature branch following a consistent name convention:
-   * `feature/` for features.
-   * `fix/` for bugfixes.
-   * `refactor/` for improvements/refactor.
-   * `chore/` for random tasks.
-* Prefer creating small PRs (changing ~500 LOC at most).

-Style:
+**Style**

 * [Ruby style guide](https://github.com/bbatsov/ruby-style-guide)
 * [Elixir style guide](https://github.com/christopheradams/elixir_style_guide)